Image Image Image Image Image Image Image Image Image Image

 In early times this area was included in the lands of Rochestown and Dalkey Commons and belonged for many centuries to the Norman family of Talbot (the same Talbot of Malahide Castle) and through them the property passed eventually to Colonel John Malpas who, in the early eighteenth century, built a brick house for himself at Rochestown.

-It was Malpas who erected the distinctive, cone-shaped obelisk on Killiney Hill, as a marble plaque on it records: ‘last year being hard with the poor the walls around these hills and this etc. Erected by John Malpas June 1742’.
+It was Mapas who erected the distinctive, cone-shaped obelisk on Killiney Hill, as a marble plaque on it records: ‘LAST year being hard with the POOR the Walls about these HILLS and THIS etc. erected by JOHN MAPAS Esq.
+June 1742’.
 This inscription is now very worn and hard to read — indeed, the obelisk itself is in need of general repair (note this comment was made in 1998 and a major restoration of the obelisk has been carried out in the meantime).
 Early engravings show a flight of steps leading up to a viewing balcony, but these were later removed for safety reasons.
 The winter of 1741-2 was known as ‘the hard frost’ and was a time of much poverty and suffering among the poor.
 Malpas was one of several landowners who carried out building projects in order to provide some employment.

 Rainbow